 Blendtec Designer Controls

-Blending Programs: Blendtec is best know for its Smart-Touch Tec-nology™.
+Blendtec is best know for its Smart-Touch Tec-nology™.
 This allows you to “push a button and walk away” to have the blender run through a hands free automatic program cycle that stops when completed.
 (We don’t recommend actually walking away from the blender).
 While the Blendtec program cycles are very handy for some applications, we sometimes find the need to continue blending after the program completes to finish the job to our satisfaction or the cycle runs longer than what is needed to do the job.
-Blendtec does offer manual control as well for complete control.
-Higher cost Vitamix models such as the Professional 500 and 750 add program cycles to their operation.
-We find that the Vitamix program cycles are not nearly as effective and useful as Blendtec’s.
+All Blendtec blenders also offer manual control as well for complete control.
+Higher cost Vitamix models such as the 750, and Ascent Series add program cycles to their operation.
+We find that the Vitamix program cycles are not as effective as Blendtec’s.

 Your Vitamix will continue to run until manually shut off, when a cycle ends, or until the thermal protection kicks in to prevent overheating.
 Blendtec will automatically shut off after a maximum of 90 seconds of continuous blending (or when the chosen program cycle ends whichever is less).

-Tamper: For such a small part of the blender, the tamper has created a lot of discussion and debate regarding Blendtec vs Vitamix.
+For such a small part of the blender, the tamper has created a lot of discussion and debate regarding Blendtec vs Vitamix.
 Every Vitamix blender comes with a tamper to assist in blending solid and whole (uncut) foods without stopping the blender.
-The tamper is generally NOT needed for most applications but can be extremely helpful when chopping, making frozen entrees, nut butters and thick puddings.
-With the Blendtec blenders, sometimes additional liquid is needed to blend completely without stopping the blender and pushing ingredients into the blades.
+The tamper is generally not needed for most applications but can be extremely helpful when chopping, making frozen entrees, nut butters and thick puddings.
+With the Blendtec blenders, sometimes additional liquid is needed to blend completely without stopping the blender to adjust the ingredients.

-The introduction of the Blendtec Twister Jar gives Blendtec owners the ability to make thick purees and small volume dishes.
+The introduction of the Blendtec Twister Jar gives Blendtec owners the ability tmake thick purees and small volume dishes with ease.
 With its unique “twister lid and tines”, that function similar to the Vitamix tamper, food can somewhat be directed into the blades while blending.

 Which blender makes flour and does dry blending?
 Do you need a Vitamix Dry Grains Container?